hlship/cli-tools/README.md

 In the expanded code, the bindings are moved to the top, before the option and argument definitions.
 Further, if there are multiple `:let` blocks, they are concatinated.

+This also means that the bindings _can not_ reference the symbols for options or arguments.

 ### :validate \<vector of test/message pairs\>

 Often you will need to perform validations that consider multiple fields.